Flight-Free-UK/flight_free_uk_website/source/posts/six-weeks-in-britain.html.markdown

 ---
 *Cover image: heather in the Cairngorms*

-## Five years ago I spent five months travelling around the Philippines, New Zealand, Australia, Thailand and Cambodia, to fill a gap between finishing one job and starting another.
+## Five years ago I spent several months travelling around the Philippines, New Zealand, Australia, Thailand and Cambodia, to fill a gap between finishing one job and starting another.

-### It took going to the other side of the world for me to realise that I should really explore more of the geographical wonders in the cluster of islands where I grew up: the British Isles.
+### It took going to the other side of the world for me to realise that I should really explore more of the cluster of islands where I grew up: the British Isles.
 Saving up so much money to go to the opposite side of the planet didn’t really make much sense.

+> "Saving up so much money to go to the opposite side of the planet didn’t really make much sense."

 Fast forward five years, and I now had another between-jobs opportunity, with five weeks of leave accrued from the job I was about to leave, and a delayed start on my new job, giving me six weeks to explore.
 By this point I had already decided to quit flying, having realised the extent of the climate emergency, and the massive emissions that come from travelling by air.
 Where else would I spend my six weeks but in Great Britain?

+> "By this point I had already decided to quit flying.
+Where else would I spend my six weeks but in Great Britain?"

 The hardest part was deciding where to go and what to do.
 I love nature, so whale and dolphin spotting in the Hebrides was on the list.
 But then there were new adventure sports to try and old ones that I would love to do again: coasteering, canyoning, sea kayaking, kitesurfing, bungee jumping, rock climbing… Or maybe something more gentle, like fell-walking, fishing, foraging, wild camping, or even a silent retreat?
 And don’t forget the world class distilleries, breweries, museums, music festivals, castles and other heritage sites to be found all over the UK.